Frequently Asked Questions

 Is the Alexandrite laser the best choice for my skin and hair?

-The Alexandrite laser is considered by many in the field of laser hair removal to be the gold standard laser.
+The Alexandrite laser is considered by many in the field of laser hair reduction to be the gold standard laser.
 The Alexandrite laser uses a longer wavelength for penetration to the hair follicle and energy that is particularly attracted to melanin - the target for hair removal and skin care.

-What are the risks of hair removal?
+What are the risks of hair reduction?

-Laser hair removal is a lunch-time procedure.
+Laser hair reduction is a lunch-time procedure.
 There is no recovery time.
 Patients can return to work or play immediately.
 These lasers do not remove skin, so the risks are very low.
 As with any procedure, we have an informed consent that explains all possible risks.

 What are the risks of laser skin treatments?

 While most clients are fine, there may be elements of your personal health, medications and skin type that can increase risks associated with skin rejuvenation, vascular lesion and pigmented lesion removal.
-Brooke will discuss your history and provide the information you need to make an informed decision.
+We will discuss your history and provide the information you need to make an informed decision.

 How old do you have to be for laser treatment?